Division of Hotels and Restaurants

 For Florida’s Public Food Service Establishments

-This webpage contains the same information as our brochure: DBPR Form HR 5030-034, Guide to Temporary Food Service Events.
+This webpage contains the same information as DBPR Form HR 5030-034, Guide to Temporary Food Service Events, a PDF document available in English and Spanish.

 A temporary food service event is an event of 30 days or less in duration where food is prepared, served, or sold to the general public and is advertised and recognized in the community.
 A temporary food service establishment or vendor is a participant at a temporary food service event.